-- Make sure to read the yellow insert included with your ballot very carefully.
+- Make sure to read the instructions included with your ballot very carefully.
 It will help you ensure that your ballot is counted.

 - If you make a mistake while filling out your ballot, don’t worry.
-Just give us a call at 703-777-0380.
-We'll ask you to return the spoiled ballot with a note requesting a new ballot and once we receive it we'll send you a new one right away.
+Just give us a call at 703-777-0380 and we’ll get a new one sent to you right away.

 Ready to Request your Ballot?

-Have the following information handy before you apply online:
+Have the following information handy before you start: